15 Supplements for Leaky Gut (Including 3 Key Essential Oils)

 Other supplements for leaky gut

 In addition to these, a number of other supplements, herbs, and oils can be beneficial in supporting gut health.
-Some of these include quercetin, N-acetyl glucosamine, caprylic acid, ginger, and vitamin D.
+Some of these include quercetin, N-acetyl glucosamine, caprylic acid, ginger, curcumin (the active form of turmeric), and vitamin D.

 How do you know which supplements and essential oils are best for your gut specifically?
 Consider consulting with a practitioner to help you answer that question.
 Practitioners that use ZYTO can scan digital signatures representing these substances and many more.
 Additionally, the Digestion Biosurvey in particular can be very effective in helping you improve gut health.

 1. Elkaim, Uri.
 “Leaky Gut: What It Is and How to Heal It.”
 US News & World Report.
 Health.usnews.com.

 2. Lamprecht, M., S. Bognar, G. Schippinger, K. Steinbauer, F. Fankhouser, S. Hallstroem, B. Schuetz, & J. Greilburger.
 “Probiotic supplementation